How To Recycle Old Rain Boots \ Wellie Boots

 If you want to reduce waste, then you could look at buying more expensive boots from companies like Aigle and Le Chameau.
 The more expensive boots are made to a much higher standard and will generally last for at least 5 years and often much longer.

 Another other option is to take very good care of your boots.
-This really only means cleaning your rain boots on regular basis with water and a mild detergent.
-Also using a rubber care product like Hunter’s rubber care
+This really only means cleaning your rain boots on a regular basis with water and a mild detergent.
+Also, using a rubber care product like Hunter’s rubber care

 Final Thoughts